-In addition to the metrics provided by the above mentioned providers, the management team will have the possibility to analyze each asset on a discretionary basis, with the objective of making investment decisions on assets for which information on the basis of available data is insufficient, incomplete or unreliable.
-Managers will be required to justify in writing the inclusion of assets rated below the benchmark thresholds.
+In addition to the metrics provided by the above mentioned providers, the management team will have the possibility to analyze each asset on a discretionary basis, with the objective of making investment decisions on assets for which information based on available data is insufficient, incomplete or unreliable.
+Managers must justify in writing the inclusion of assets rated below the benchmark threshold.